CEbere15/Data-Projects/README.md

 	AllSources as AllConsumption,
-	dense_rank() over(PARTITION by year, county order by Allsources desc) as 'Industry Rank' from MichiganWater where Industry != 'Total All Sectors' and County not in ('St Clair',St Joseph');
+	dense_rank() over(PARTITION by year, county order by Allsources desc) as 'Industry Rank' from MichiganWater where Industry != 'Total All Sectors' and County not in ('St Clair','St Joseph');
 ```

 ## Exploratory Data Analysis